-All the foregoing Topics impact each university’s commitment to its Academic program.
-Prudent spending in those areas results in a higher level of funding reaching the Core Mission areas; excessive spending has the reverse affect.
+All the preceding Topics impact each university’s commitment to its Academic program.
+Prudent spending in those areas allows a higher level of funding to reach the Core Mission areas; excessive spending has the reverse affect.

 This Topic assesses Academic Commitment by measuring budget allocation levels to Instruction, the Library, and Academic Salaries.
 Included in the assessments is a measure of the degree to which the universities have pursued savings by reducing their utilization of full faculty and moving more towards adjunct faculty, sessional lecturers and teaching assistants.